richjdurley/SpringBankKata/README.md

 Starter Project

-- A starter project has been prepared for you, with the necessary Spring Boot and Reactor dependencies.
+- A starter project has been prepared for you, with the necessary Spring Boot dependencies.